echemdb/svgdigitizer/doc/installation.md

-The latest stable version of the svgdigitizer is available on [PyPI](https://pypi.org/project/svgdigitizer/) for all platforms and can be easily if you have Python and pip installed already:
+The latest stable version of the svgdigitizer is available on [PyPI](https://pypi.org/project/svgdigitizer/) for all platforms and can be installed if you have Python and pip installed already:

 ```sh
 pip install svgdigitizer